Developer-Autodesk/forge.learning/docs/viewer/extensions/skeleton.md

 # Extension Skeleton

-This step of the tutorial described the basic skeleton of an extension with a toolbar button, which triggers a code inside `.onClick` function.
+This step of the tutorial describes the basic skeleton of an extension with a toolbar button, which triggers a code inside `.onClick` function.
 You may skip to [Handling Selection](viewer/extensions/selection) for a real sample.

 ## Create the extension

-Let's get started: each extension should be a JavaScript file and implement, at least, the `.load` and `.unload` functions.
+Let's get started, each extension should be a JavaScript file and implement, at least, the `.load` and `.unload` functions.
 Create a file at UI folder **/js/myawesomeextension.js** and copy the following content.

 ```javascript
 // *******************************************